 Listen to the talk.

-To dive deeper on how and why we used it please check out the talk below.
+To dive deeper into how and why we used it please check out the talk below.